Use your own syntax highlighter for code blocks

 Example setup: Prism syntax highlighter

 To help you understand how to set up a sample syntax highlighter, we'll walk you through how we set up Prism.
-Note that these steps are specific to Prism and you should follow any instructions provided with your syntax highlighter.
+Note that these steps are specific to Prism and you should follow any instructions provided by your syntax highlighter.

 The steps below include downloading your own Prism JS and CSS files.
 Prism has many of its files available on CDNJS, so you could also source them from there and just add references to those URLs in your Custom Head.